Yes, Canada is perfect for solo female travel.

 2. The people – travelers and locals – are “oh so” friendly.

+One of the best reasons why Canada is perfect for solo female travel!
 A big stereotype about Canadians is that they’re super duper nice to everyone.
 And honestly?
 In my experience this is true.
 I can’t tell you the number of times complete strangers offered me travel tips, took my picture, chatted to me about Canada-US relations, recommended me food, etc. When you’re alone, these conversations make you feel very welcome and comfortable.

 Canadians are amazing.
 As an American, I couldn’t ask for better neighbors!
 So, if you’re a solo traveler, expect a lot of kindness and manners from locals.
 In addition, Canada has a lot of nifty working holiday programs, so it’s pretty easy to meet other solo travelers and build a network of new friends.
 What could be better?